chriskiehl/re-wx/README.md

 ```

 Together, these elements make up the "virtualdom" used by re-wx uses to drive the underlying WXWidgets components.
-Creating an element _does not_ instantiate any WX elements.
+Creating an element _does not_ actually instantiate any WX elements.
 That job falls to `render`

 `rewx.render` is how we transform our tree of Elements into a live UI.
 It handles all of the lifting required to instantiate the WX Objects, associate them all together, and put them in the state specified by your tree.
 The output of `render` is a WX Object, which in our example, is our top level frame.